luiandresgonzalez/poh-policy/poh-policy.md

 - The submitter must provide all the elements required for the submission.
   - For example, a submitter cannot be registered if his video submission does not display his Ethereum address.

+- The submitter must not have been removed from the registry for charges of vouchallenging in the last x years.

 ## Elements Required for Submission